psuscl/request_list/README.md

 ## Customization

+__This is not currently accurate - the mapping code is being refactored.
+I'll update this when done.__

 In the example config you will see the entry `:harvard_test_aeon` under `:request_handlers` has a `:profile` property with a value of `:harvard_aeon`.